meghnathomas/MILPNet/README.rst

 MILPNet employs Gurobi's in-built piece-wise linearization, indicator, and AND/OR/XOR constraint functionalities to model constraints.

-The file :code:`apply_milpnet.py` takes in a .INP file of a WDS network model and the number of time steps in a simulation duration (other inputs to the `run_gurobi` function can be specified as well if desired) and solves the optimization problem.
-Plots comparing the MILPNet optimization results to EPANET results (through WNTR) are displayed to highlight modeling accuracy.
+The file :code:`apply_milpnet.py` takes in a .INP file of a WDS network model and the number of time steps in a simulation duration (other inputs to the `run_gurobi` function can be specified as well if desired) and solves the feasibility optimization problem.
+Plots comparing the MILPNet optimization results for junction pressure heads and flows in links to EPANET results (through WNTR) are displayed to highlight modeling accuracy.

+*Demonstrating application of MILPNet to a optimization problem*

+Here, we show an example of how MILPNet can be used to build and solve a pump scheduling optimization problem.
+The optimization problems involve determining the operational status and flow rates supplied by the pumps to minimize the energy costs under different cost structures while subject to system hydraulics.
+The file :code:`set_up_pump_scheduling.py` builds an optimization problem using the `run_gurobi` function with the following components:

+decision variables: heads of junctions and tanks, flow rates of pipes, pumps, GVs, and PRVs, status of pumps, GVs, and tank-links (open/closed), status of PRVs (active/open/closed), pump switches (binary variables relating pump status between consecutive time steps *t* amd *t+1*)

+objective function: minimize cost of pump operation and number of pump switches

+constraints: system hydraulics, hydraulic devices, status checks, control rules

+The file :code:`solve_for_optimal_pump_scheduling.py` builds and solves the optimization problem for a modified version of network ANET/Net1.
+We generate plots displaying the MILPNet optimization results for pump flow rates under different cost structures.

-The Networks folder includes 8 benchmark networks for testing and validation.
+The Networks folder includes 8 benchmark networks for testing and validation (+ 1 network to demonstrate the pump scheduling example).
 The original network names, modifications, and sources are as follows:

 .. list-table::
    :header-rows: 1